aksaeri/site-aisafety-aus/content/_index.md

         **AI governance** is an umbrella term for non-technical approaches to improve AI safety: how decisions are made about AI, and what institutions and arrangements help those decisions to be made well.
 It includes norms, international agreements and treaties, shared beliefs and practices, standards, and ‘ways of doing things’.

+        For an introduction to possible catastrophic risks from AI and pathways to safety, read or watch Ben Garfinkel's talk at Effective Altruism Global: London in May 2023: [YouTube recording of _Catastrophic risks from unsafe AI_](https://www.youtube.com/watch?v=h_i2qfVAfus); [Article summary](https://forum.effectivealtruism.org/posts/goYTp3CyLA4dnL2kN/catastrophic-risks-from-unsafe-ai-navigating-a-tightrope).

     design:
       columns: '2'
   - block: markdown